rancher/terraform-provider-rancher2/docs/resources/node_template.md

 Provides a Rancher v2 Node Template resource.
 This can be used to create Node Template for Rancher v2 and retrieve their information.

-amazonec2, azure, digitalocean, harvester, linode, opennebula, openstack, hetzner, and vsphere drivers are supported for node templates.
+amazonec2, azure, digitalocean, harvester, linode, opennebula, openstack, outscale, hetzner and vsphere drivers are supported for node templates.

 **Note** If you are upgrading to Rancher v2.3.3, please take a look to [final section](#Upgrading-to-Rancher-v2.3.3)